kf4mot/Cree_GaN_Driver/README.md

 1. If operating at 14 Volts or less then R10 should be decreased from 4.7KΩ to 1KΩ.
 1. C8 value can change per installation, or is optional.
 1. Infineon SPD15P10PL G can be used as a alternate mosfet. **Untested**
 1. The series resistance that is R11, R13, and RV1 is there for hackability.
-Allowing for GaN's with differing gate voltage requirements and to have the ability to use fixed resistors preventing voltage shift.
+Allowing for GaN's with differing gate voltage requirements and to have the ability to use fixed resistors for preventing voltage shift.